CommunityGD32Cores/ArduinoCore-GD32/README.md

 _31.05.2021:_

-Initial contact and thoughts about an Arduino core implementation with @kemotz via Email.
+Initial contact and thoughts about an Arduino core implementation from scratch for GD32 devices with @kemotz via Email.

 _02.06.2021:_